The Neon Tetra fish is everything a beginner looks for before starting the fish keeping as a hobby.

 Neon Tetra Disease

-Disease Neon Tetra Disease false Neon Tetra Disease
+Disease | Neon Tetra Disease | False Neon Tetra Disease |

-Caused by Parasite (Pleistophora hyphessobryconis) Bacteria (Flavobacterium columnare)
+Caused by | Parasite (Pleistophora hyphessobryconis) | Bacteria (Flavobacterium columnare) |

-Found in Species of Tetra and in some other breed of fishes same
+Found in | Species of Tetra and some other breeds of fishes | same |

-Cure No cure Antibiotic bath or oral medication
+Cure | No cure | Antibiotic bath or oral medication |

 The false Neon Tetra disease can be cured if diagnosed in time.
 Both the disease show the same symptoms –

-• Sudden loss of color
+- Sudden loss of color

-• Dwelling at the bottom and reduced activity
+- Dwelling at the bottom and reduced activity

-• White patches on mouth, tail, sides or back
+- White patches on mouth, tail, sides, or back

-• Restlessness especially at night
+- Restlessness, especially at night

 There is no cure for real Neon Tetra Disease, while in the case of false Neon Tetra, the fish can be saved if diagnosed on time.
-The cure includes antibiotic bath, antibiotic food, and feeding medicine.
+The cure includes antibiotic baths, antibiotic food, and feeding medicine.

 To prevent this disease, you can do the following –

-• Always check the quality of food and purchase the food only from licensed stores
+- Always check the quality of food and purchase the food only from licensed stores.

-• Separate the infected fish from the main tank
+- Separate the infected fish from the main tank.

-• Check the health of the fish or any organism before adding them to the tank
+- Check the health of the fish or any organism before adding them to the tank.

 Neon Tetra Breeding